 Each block has its own common room, which is equipped with fridge, freezer, microwave and kettle.
 The self catering block has the addition of a hob and oven (you will be expected to provide your own cookware, utensils & crockery).

-Duchy College provides onsite accommodation for its over 18 students only.
+Duchy College provides onsite accommodation for its over 18 students and Equine and Agricultural students only.
 (Please see Off site accommodation for Under 18 students).

 With just under 100 rooms available for over 18 FE, HE and Duty students including 10 self catering rooms for Higher Education Students, we have packages of 3 nights, 4 nights or 5 nights (weekends free for those on 5 night packages) are available.